 Everything from the materials sourced to the systems used strives to have minimal impact on the environment.

 Through numerous systems like a bio mass boiler that is fuelled with clearings from local forests to the reed beds that naturally process effluent from the site; sustainability has been the primary design focus of the project.

 The wind turbine supplies some of the electricity for the site and you can monitor this on our map, in this section of the website.

-"It's been three years now since we moved into our buildings at Park Farm," says Hugh.
+"It's been seven years now since we moved into our buildings at Park Farm," says Hugh.

 "Installing then getting to know all our renewable and environmental technologies has been a learning curve for us all, but it’s also been rather fun!" he adds.